ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 *"The one thing that all three of us will never get over, Dain."*

-Once she's just ahead of Imogen, Dain watches as she pulls her friend into a tight hug, tighter than he'd ever seen her embrace Avalynn.
+Once she's just ahead of Imogen, Dain watches as she pulls her friend into a tight hug, tighter than he'd ever seen her embrace even Avalynn.
 It makes him wonder just how close the two are.
 How long they've known each other.
 His eyes drop to his lap and he sighs, realizing that other men aren't the only things that will leave him scathingly jealous about her.
+When he finally pulls his arm away from the back of the couch it's burning from that same feeling.

 "Mo," Sloane's speech is a long exhale of breath that makes her shoulders drop while her arms wrap around Imogen, "aren't you supposed to be in Chakir?"

 Imogen's right hand drops from her dagger, and her left hand wrenches free from Maiselle's grip, then she slowly returns Sloane's embrace.

 Never once do her eyes slip away from Dain's person.

 "I was, but I caught wind of some gossip," she pulls away and kisses Sloane's cheek, "and if any of it is true I'm certain I could be more helpful here."

 The tension in the room shifts subtly, and Dain feels an instance of exigency settle against his shoulders like a heavy blanket; it's Sven's gift.
-He can recognize the careful control of his gift in how the feeling doesn't invade but rather exists alongside everything else happening.
+He can recognize the careful control of it in how the feeling doesn't invade but rather exists alongside everything else happening.
 Still, paying attention to the flier hadn't been a priority and the fact that Dain's mind makes it one is the only inkling that magic is being used on himself.

-When he glances toward the door, Sven's already watching him, his expression neutral but focused.
-Dain remembers how the flier used to glare at him with open distrust, now there's only compassion and tenderness.
+When he glances toward the door, Sven's watching him, his expression neutral but focused.
+Dain remembers how the flier used to glare at him with open distrust, now there's only awkward compassion and tenderness.

-The feeling changes; it becomes more pointed: there's the sudden urge to listen, to pay attention to something beyond Imogen, to *Sven*.
-He lets his focus linger on Sloane a moment longer before facing Sven who's pushed the door shut and now stands in front of it, positioning himself between the suite and whoever might be gathering in the hallway beyond.
+The feeling changes when their gazes meet and Sven's magic becomes more pointed: there's the sudden urge to listen, to pay attention to something beyond Imogen, to *Sven.* He lets his focus linger on Sloane a moment longer before facing Sven who's pushed the door shut and now stands in front of it, positioning himself between the suite and whoever might be gathering in the hallway beyond.
 The movement is purposeful, protective; Sven is actively managing the space, controlling access, ensuring whatever conversation happens here stays contained.

+He's even casted a sound shield against the perimeter of the door.

 "Yes?"
 Dain murmurs to Sven, hushed under the sounds of Sloane and Imogen's discussion,

 "I was coming to check on you after what that old man did during the meeting, but I see that you're fine."

-He jerks his chin upward toward Sloane, then his eyes slide to Imogen, assessing her with the same careful calculation Dain sees during their patrols together,
+He jerks his chin upward toward Sloane, then his eyes pass to Imogen, assessing her with the same careful consideration Dain sees during their patrols together,

-"Though I'm not sure the same can be said for your current company."
+"Though I'm not sure the same can be said for your current company." the flier adds.

 Dain nods, "It's all fine."

 "You sure?
 I could kill him.
 He's not a representative anymore."

 Sven's voice is quiet, but there's no humor in it now; his attention is split between Dain and the room, watching Imogen's hand on her dagger, tracking Maiselle's grip, monitoring Sloane and Cat all the same.

 "He's still one of King Tauri's advisors."
+Dain reminds him, bile rising in his throat.

 Sven clicks his tongue, "What a shame.
-We'll have to keep an eye out for him, not sure who he's aligned with after that theatre production he just gave—but it's obvious whomever it is doesn't want you straying any further from Navarre's grasp."
+We'll have to keep an eye out for him, not sure who he's aligned with after that theatre production he just gave.
+I will say it's obvious whomever it is doesn't want you straying any further from Navarre's grasp."

-"Too late," Dain says it quietly, and Sven's expression softens just enough that Dain knows he understands, Sven's mouth opens to say something else and Dain feels Sloane's panic spike through their bond like a lightning strike.
+"Too late," Dain says it quietly, and Sven's expression softens just enough that Dain knows he understands.

+Sven's mouth opens to say something else and Dain feels Sloane's panic spike through their bond like a lightning strike.
 She's nearly shaking while pulling away from Imogen and his attention fractures; he's trying to listen to whatever Sven is about to tell him while simultaneously feeling Sloane's anxiety ratchet up, her emotions tumbling over each other in their pathway.

 "Dain," Cat's voice cuts through his and Sven's conversation in a gleeful tone, "you might want to pay attention to this."

 He shifts his attention back to Sloane and Imogen, who've also done the same and now watch him and Sven,

-"I promise, you're overreacting," Sloane says, but her voice comes too fast, and Dain can feel through their bond that she's trying to be calm and measured; she wants to be steady, wants to handle this with grace, wants to approach Imogen with the same careful thoughtfulness she's shown in their conversations.
-Her arm raises and gestures to Dain, "But nothing is happening that I didn't ask for."
+"I promise, you're overreacting," Sloane says, but her voice comes too fast, and Dain can feel through their bond that she's trying to be calm and measured; she wants to be steady, wants to handle this with grace, wants to approach Imogen with the same careful thoughtfulness she's shown in their own conversations.

+Her arm raises and gestures to Dain, "Nothing is happening that I didn't ask for."

 Imogen's brow creases, "What?"

-*"You don't have to do this."* Dain reassures her through their bond, his voice soft, but he's aware of Cat watching him, aware of Sven still positioned at the door, aware that he's trying to manage too many things at once, *"I don't know what your relationship with Imogen is like but I don't want you—"*
+*"You don't have to do this."* Dain reassures her through their bond, his voice soft, but he's aware of Cat watching him, aware of Sven still positioned at the door, aware that he's trying to manage too many things at once,

+*"I don't know what your relationship with Imogen is like and I don't want you—"*

 Sloane's eyes snap to his, wide, panicked, *"She would never walk away from me because of someone else.
 Especially not someone I'm choosing."*